 Sophisticated brands are characterised by elegance, prestige, and charm.

-They align with consumers who appreciate refinement, taste, and a touch of luxury.
+They align with consumers who appreciate refinement, taste, and luxury.

 Ruggedness